 UPDATE: January 5th 2022, Sundance announced that the Festival’s in-person Utah elements will be moving online.
 The Festival will begin Thursday January 20th 2022 as planned with screening schedule adjustments to be announced to account for an online only schedule.
 The seven satellite partners will host screenings for their local communities from January 28th-30th 2022.
 With...
 Continue Reading →

 Turns out there was a “Demon Twink” out there all along.
 He was just hiding in a previously believed to be lost film that had stopped circulating in the corners of gay adult films for almost four decades.
-J.C.
-Cricket’s Sex Demon has gotten a two-city release in Los Angeles and this Halloween weekend at...
+Following screenings in Los Angeles and New York in 2021, J.C.
+Cricket’s Sex Demon plays Manhattan's IFC...
 Continue Reading →

 The Play’s The Thing – Film Review: Tu Me Manques ★★★★